lealceldeiro/gems/CleanCode/Chapter17/README.md

 The cases where functions are more volatile than types are relatively rare.
 So every `switch` statement should be suspect.

 There may be no more than one `switch` statement for a given type of selection.
-The place of other such `switch` statements in the rest of the system.
+The cases in that switch statement must create polymorphic objects that take the place of other such `switch` statements in the rest of the system.

 ### G24: Follow Standard Conventions